Institutional Repository Guidelines

 ISU faculty, staff, students, alumni and other employees or collaborators are all eligible to deposit work in ISU ReD.
 Deposits may be made by creators/authors, their representatives, or library personnel.
-Works from undergraduate authors must be submitted via a faculty of staff member from the academic unit from which the work originated.
+Works from undergraduate authors must be submitted with the endorsement of a faculty or staff member from the academic unit from which the work originated.
 Works to be deposited in ISU ReD include but are not limited to pre- or post-prints of scholarly papers, reviews, books, and book chapters; presentations, proceedings, poster sessions, or conference workshops; creative works and performances; white papers; student capstone projects; dissertations and theses; technical reports; syllabi, lesson plans, and other instructional materials; datasets, and other scholarly works.
 Original versions of a work should be submitted with updates allowed only on a very limited case-by-case basis.
 Works must be in a finished stage.
-ISU ReD is not to be used as a file sharing system for works in progress.
+ISU ReD is not to be used for works in progress.
 There are no limitations to the amount of material that an author can submit.
 Should files be larger than 100 MB, or in any file format not listed in Appendix A, please contact for assistance.

-All deposits must be accompanied by a statement confirming the right to deposit (copyright and/or license statement) and descriptive information for each file (metadata).
-Milner Library personnel may moderate submissions for metadata completion and appropriateness.
+All deposits must be accompanied by a statement confirming the right to deposit and descriptive information for each file (metadata).
+Milner Library personnel moderate submissions for metadata completion and appropriateness.
 Appropriateness includes: eligibility of authors/creators, relevance to the scope of the repository, valid file format, etc. Depositors are responsible for the scholarly quality of the submission, while ISU ReD is responsible for the appropriate storage and availability of the material.
 Files that contain any sensitive information (personally identifiable information, human subject code numbers, etc.) must be appropriately de-identified prior to submission.
-De-identification standards are detailed in the “Guide to Social Science Data Preparation and Archiving” at http://www.icpsr.umich.edu/files/ICPSR/access/dataprep.pdf (ICPSR, 2012).
-Digital Object Identifiers (DOIs) are encouraged for each file, but not mandated.
-At this time, no funds are provided for attaching DOIs to files.
+De-identification standards are detailed in the "Guide to Social Science Data Preparation and Archiving" at http://www.icpsr.umich.edu/files/ICPSR/access/dataprep.pdf (ICPSR, 2012).
 Upon submission of a work, ISU ReD will provide a confirmation of receipt to the depositor(s) via e-mail.

 Metadata (Descriptive Information)